bytedreamer/Aporta/docs/AportaCoreAbstractions.md

 ```

+**Database:** Doors are saved to the doors table in the Aporta database.

 ## Device
 The physical hardware device controlling access through a [door](#door).
 A device typically consists of a card or badge **[Reader](#reader)**, an [Output](#output) mechanism for physically locking and unlocking the door, and an [Input](#input) mechanism for determining if the door is actually closed and locked.